filrak/vsf/docs/rfc/integrations.md

 TBD

 ### Example
-To use Vue Storefront integration user just needs to run it's `setup` function and then start calling Hooks in our Vue components.
+To use Vue Storefront integration user just needs to run it's `setup` function and then start calling Hooks in Vue components.

 Let's see an example of a very simple Wordpress integration that only returns post with a given id.